-These auditions serve to introduce applicants to the music faculty and provide the possibility of a music scholarship of up to $6,000 for the first year of music studies and ensemble participation at Walla Walla University.
-The University Days scholarships for wind, brass, percussion, and string players are awarded for participation in the wind symphony or the symphony orchestra upon enrollment at Walla Walla University, and awards to vocalists are for participation in the university choirs and voice lessons.
-Keyboard players who receive a University Days scholarship will enroll in lessons and serve as departmental accompanists.
+These auditions serve to introduce applicants to the music faculty and provide the possibility of a music scholarship of up to $7,000 a year.
+University Days scholarships for wind, brass, percussion, and string players are awarded for participation in the wind symphony or the symphony orchestra upon enrollment at Walla Walla University.
+Awards to vocalists are for participation in the university choirs and voice lessons.
+Keyboard players who receive University Days scholarships will enroll in lessons and serve as departmental accompanists.
 Guitarists who are awarded a University Days scholarship will also enroll in lessons.

 To schedule an audition during University Days, please complete the application form and submit it by February 22 for the March U-Days Auditions, or by March 22 for the April U-Days Auditions.
-All University Days music scholarship decisions are made after both March and April auditions are completed.
+All University Days music scholarship decisions will be made after both March and April auditions are completed.

 Students who have advanced keyboard skills and are interested in accompanying the university choirs as an organist are encouraged to apply for the organ scholarship specifically designated for this purpose.
-Please contact Dr. Kraig Scott at Kraig.Scott@wallawalla.edu for more information regarding the organ scholarship.
+Please contact Dr. Kraig Scott at Kraig.Scott@wallawalla.edu for more information.

 Music Lesson Fees Waiver Scholarships for Music Majors

 Generous donors have given funds for scholarships to support music students in our program.
-Consideration for these awards takes place each year in the spring, and the recipients are announced during the Awards CommUnity during the spring quarter.
+Consideration for these awards takes place each year in the Spring, and the recipients are announced during the Awards CommUnity during Spring quarter.
 Eligibility for these awards is based on student ability and achievement, demonstrated need, and the guidelines provided by each endowment.

-Prospective music students should apply for the achievement scholarships for first-time freshmen offered by Walla Walla University.
+Prospective music students should apply for the achievement scholarships offered by Walla Walla University.
 It is one of the largest scholarships available, anywhere between $8,000 to $12,000 per year depending on GPA or ACT/SAT scores, and should be considered in a student’s complete financial aid package when calculating the total cost of a college education.
 Special scholarships for transfer students are also available.
 For more information about all University-Wide Scholarships please visit the Scholarships page.